Gemini API Compatible with OpenAI Interface: How to Configure and Use for Free in Compatible Apps

-Below, I will use the pyVideoTrans tool as an example to demonstrate how to configure it to use the Gemini API.
+Below, I will use the tool pyVideoTrans as an example to demonstrate how to configure it to use the Gemini API.

 Get API key

-- Enter Gemini's OpenAI compatible API address
+- Enter the Gemini OpenAI-compatible API address

 https://generativelanguage.googleapis.com/v1beta/openai/